apache/tinkerpop/gremlin-javascript/src/main/javascript/gremlin-javascript/README.md

 const g = traversal().withRemote(new DriverRemoteConnection('ws://localhost:8182/gremlin'));
 ```

-Once "g" has been established as a connection, it is then possible to start writing Gremlin traversals to query the
+Once "g" has been created using a connection, it is then possible to start writing Gremlin traversals to query the
 remote graph:

 ```javascript